Having safety signs in the workplace is essential.

 A sign giving information on emergency exits, first aid, or rescue facilities (e.g. “Emergency Exit”)

-These signs should be used to indicate escape routes, emergency exits and first aid equipment.
+These information signs should be used to indicate escape routes, emergency exits and first aid equipment.

 Safe condition signs appear as a green rectangle or square with the imagery or text in white positioned centrally.
 In the same way as for mandatory signs some UK fire safety signs in this category are not required by the Health and Safety (Safety Signs and Signals) Regulations 1996.